float3/float3.github.io/content/blog/freewill.md

 There's no "you" in this stack, there's no soul.

 Some argue that quantum indeterminacy rescues freedom.
 But randomness ≠ authorship.
-If a Geiger counter occasionally twitches my motor cortex, those twitches aren't *me choosing*.
+If a you are randomly influenced by the laws of physics I would find it a difficult claim to say that that is you.

 ## A Quick Test